-Exterior materials should be preserved insofar as practicable, except where previously approved for replacement.
+Exterior materials should be preserved insofar as practicable, except when approved for replacement.
 Special care should be taken to protect and maintain the brick and limestone masonry.
-Repointing the mortar joints should be done only as required, and with special care to maintain the color and texture of the mortar and the profile of the joints.
+Repointing the mortar joints should be done only as required, and with special care to maintain the strength, color and texture of the mortar and the profile of the joints.
+Reconstruction of a continuous low wall across the south elevation is strongly encouraged.